SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 After laying my head back down, confirming that her heart rate has definitely gone up, I say, "That's how."

 Pinkie says, "Huh?
-Oh, yes, your list...!"
+Oh, yes, your list…!"

 -  I roll over and face Pinkie, my head resting on her stomach.
 "There's a second even softer pillow if you don't want to hear the metronome."